-On behalf of the Board of Directors and management of Kimberly-Clark Corporation, I cordially invite you to the Annual Meeting of Stockholders to be held on Thursday, April 30, 1998, at 11:00 a.m. at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas.
+On behalf of the Board of Directors and management of Kimberly-Clark Corporation, I cordially invite you to the Annual Meeting of Stockholders to be held on Thursday, April 29, 1999, at 11:00 a.m. at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas.

-At the Annual Meeting, stockholders will be asked to elect four directors for a three-year term and approve the selection of the Corporation's independent auditor.
+At the Annual Meeting, stockholders will be asked to elect four directors for a three-year term, approve the selection of the Corporation's independent auditor and vote on a stockholder proposal.
 These matters are fully described in the accompanying Notice of Annual Meeting and Proxy Statement.